FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 5.3-2 Tool Jogging Schematic Diagram

-**Wobj Jog**: Select workpiece jogging, you can operate the circular buttons on the left and right to control the robot.
+**Wobj Jog**: Select workpiece jogging, you can long press the circular buttons on the left and right to control the robot.
 In the workpiece coordinate system, move along the X, Y, Z axis in a straight line or rotate around RX, RY, RZ.
 The function of Wobj jogging is similar to that of single-axis jogging in Joint motion.
 As shown in figure below.

 .. image:: teaching_pendant_software/032.png
    :width: 3in